schibsted/ai-academy/lessons/w5 - From-scratch model.md

 Run through, and try to understand what's going on in the notebook of the week:

-Kaggle:
 [Week 5 Notebook](https://www.kaggle.com/code/jhoward/linear-model-and-neural-net-from-scratch)

-Colab:
-[Week 5 Notebook](https://colab.research.google.com/github/fastai/course22/blob/master/05-linear-model-and-neural-net-from-scratch.ipynb) (Copy to your drive if you want changes to persist)

 ### Task 2 (optional, but highly valued)

 We are half way through the course!
-Please spend a few minutes individually and fill out [this feedback form](https://forms.gle/R5xzLtjzHp5pkS8H7)
+Please spend a few minutes individually and fill out [this feedback form](https://forms.gle/F3aEDa4ntzwZWkGU8)

 ### Task 3